 Whale Watching from the Land:

 You don’t have to get up close and personal with these whales if you’d prefer to keep your feet on solid ground.
-The south and west side of Maui is the prime viewing location, but we’ve found a few key spots that delivers a whale spotting almost every time!
+The south and west side of Maui is the prime viewing location, but we’ve found a few key spots that deliver a whale spotting almost every time!
 While the whales start their migration into Maui around October, the best time to see them is from December to March.
-February is known as the “prime” month, when the party is in full swing!
+February is known as the “prime” month when the party is in full swing!

 Best spots to see whales from the land: